Nobody Knows Vehicle Lift Inspections Like Us!

 We are one of the first companies to systematically offer vehicle lift inspections to our customers to improve safe equipment operation.
 In fact, Ray-Jurgen was among the first companies nationwide with Ray-Jurgen ALI Certified Lift Inspectors on staff.

-We understand an automotive lift is a vital part of any service department or repair facility.
-In a busy shop it is not unusual for every lift to be used everyday, all day.
+We understand a vehicle lift is a vital part of any service department or repair facility.
+In a busy shop it is not unusual for every lift to be used all day, every day.
 The average service life of a lift is approximately 25 years.
 Just like a car, as a lift ages, it will have parts that wear and need to be replaced or adjusted.

 Lift Inspections are a Critical Component of any Service Department’s Safety Program!